reddevill007/System-Design-Simplified/README.md

 Snapshot Isolation is great when:

 - You need **consistent reads** (like in reports or analytics).
-- You're okay with retrying transactions if there's a conflict.
+- You’re okay with retrying transactions if there’s a conflict.

 ---